shwetha-raghuraman/shwetha-raghuraman.github.io/_pages/research.md

 ## Works in progress
 ***The Distributional Effects of State Investments in Less-Selective Public Colleges*** (with John Bound, Soyoung Han, and Andrew Simon)

+We study the effects of targeted state investments in less-selective public universities.
+We consider a performance-based funding reform in Michigan that steeply increased appropriations for non-research-intensive institutions compared to others, while limiting tuition growth.
+Using administrative data linking all Michigan public high-school graduates to their post-secondary outcomes, we implement a difference-in-differences design comparing enrollment and graduation across institution types before and after the reform.
+The policy raised the share of high school graduates who enroll in non-R1 universities by about 0.2 percentage points (∼ 2300 students) per year and increased graduation by roughtly half of this amount.
+We find that the effects are concentrated among higher-income and non-URM students.
+Finally, we use university level data from IPEDS and student survey data from the NCES to consider how demand and supply side responses lead to these patterns across students.

 ***Multidimensional Impacts of High School Teachers on Students*** (with Maria Knoth Humlum and Helena Skyt Nielsen)

 [certainty]: https://www.aeaweb.org/articles?id=10.1257/aeri.20220094